Smart Urban Intermediaries:

 This short video gives a great roundup of our Transnational Lab which took place in Govan in September.

-Also have a read of our two blogs, which sum up the lab from the attendees point of view:
+Also have a read of two blogs, which sum up the lab from the attendees point of view:

 FIVE WAYS TO MAKE A DIFFERENCE IN URBAN NEIGHBOURHOODS